-- Export flows from Version 2.1 to an export file.
-You can use SupportPac utilities to create the files, and these exported files are the input to the migration process. - Flows that are found in multiple export files are migrated each time that they occur.
-When migrating a flow, any previous flow with the same name is overwritten without warning. - Flows and their related subflows should be exported to the same file.
+- Export message flows from Version 2.1 to an export file.
+You can use SupportPac utilities to create the files, and these exported files are the input to the migration process. - Message flows that are found in multiple export files are migrated each time that they occur.
+When migrating a message flow, any previous flow with the same name is overwritten without warning. - Message flows and their related subflows should be exported to the same file.
 This is the default Version 2.1 export behavior.
-This helps you to identify and resolve references to the other flows and subflows, and to rename objects consistently.
-The migration uses the name of the flow rather than the UUID to link flows and subflows and to name the message flow file. - If a flow refers to a subflow that cannot be located, but appears to be in the project, it is possible that it has been migrated separately, and was internally referenced in an inconsistent manner due to renaming.
-To correct the situation, export the flows again in the same export file. - When the migration is complete and you open the workbench, open the project if it is closed, or refresh the project and rebuild it if it is open.
+This helps you to identify and resolve references to the other message flows and subflows, and to rename objects consistently.
+The migration uses the name of the message flow rather than the UUID to link flows and subflows and to name the message flow file. - If a message flow refers to a subflow that cannot be located, but appears to be in the project, it is possible that it has been migrated separately, and was referenced internally in an inconsistent manner due to renaming.
+To correct the situation, export the message flows again in the same export file.